 If any of these symptoms apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.
 Alternatively you can book an appointment with one of our specialists by completing this form online or by calling 020 8247 3351.

 If you are referred to CCL for diagnosis, your consultant or oncologist will advise you on tests relevant to your symptoms.
 As oesophageal cancer doesn’t usually display symptoms until the disease has begun to spread, it is vital that the diagnosis is swift and accurate.
 Tests for oesophageal cancer include:

-At CCL, patients with oesophageal cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with oesophageal cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 Options for treating oesophageal cancer vary from case to case, based on the general health of the patient and the stage of the cancer.
 Treatment could include:

 At CCL we provide support that caters to both the physical and emotional needs of the patient, before, during and after treatment.